 - Infection Control Procedures

 - Surgical Instrumentation

 - Blood Borne Diseases, HIV/AIDS

 After completing training in sterile processing, graduates may want to pursue professional certification through organizations like the International Association of Healthcare Central Service Materiel Management.
 To qualify for the Certified Registered Central Service Technician (CRCST) credential, applicants must complete 400 hours of hands-on experience in a lab or healthcare setting (www.iahcsmm.org).
-They then take an examination covering seven areas, such as sterilization methods, equipment, inventory management, record keeping and customer relations.
+They then must take an examination covering topics such as sterilization methods, equipment, inventory management, record keeping and customer relations.